mieweb/docs/content/functions/health-surveillance/health-surveillance-panels-automated-membership.md

 ![](../health-surveillance-panels-automated-membership.assets/0c064298c334fa728f232e083120122e.png)

-That is where MIE sets any automatied panel membership rules or additional criteria programming.
+That is where MIE sets any automated panel membership rules or additional criteria programming.
 Location is the Facility_code field in demographics.
 Building, cost center & employee class fields are also found in employee demographics tab.

 It's always best to do Health Surveillance panels and testing regarding memberships, etc in a DEV/QA system first – export/import panels in there, set up rules and test to validate and spot check using Panel Action Evaluator tab and Time Machine features.